 Shanwei Guangdong, China Travel Guide

 Fengshan Ancestral Temple (凤山祖庙): Located in Shanwei city, this is a highly revered temple dedicated to Mazu, the Goddess of the Sea.
-Local fishermen and coastal communities hold Mazu in high regard, seeking her protection.
+Fishermen from the region and coastal communities hold Mazu in high regard, seeking her protection.

 Early mornings are best for photography, avoiding both crowds and midday heat.

 Focuses on Shanwei's history, culture, and folk customs.
-Collections include local archaeological findings, maritime history, and revolutionary past.
+Collections include local archaeological findings, naval history, and revolutionary past.

 No other major specialized museums or formal art galleries are commonly listed or widely promoted for international visitors.